 Controlled measurements of multiple cellular components

-We grew multiple cultures, from the same stock, under identical growth conditions of long-term glucose starvation, in the same media, and the cultures were distributed to the different labs to measure RNA, protein, lipids, and metabolic flux ratios (Figure 1A).
-Freezer stocks of the E. coli REL606 strain where revived for 24 hrs, diluted and preconditioned for another 24 hrs, and diluted again at the start of the experimental time course (Figure 1B).
+We grew multiple cultures of E. coli REL606, from the same stock, under identical growth conditions of long-term glucose starvation, in the same media.
+The cultures were subsequently distributed to different labs to measure RNA, protein, lipids, and metabolic flux ratios (Figure 1A).
+Freezer stocks of the REL606 strain where revived for 24 hrs, diluted and preconditioned for another 24 hrs, and diluted again at the start of the experimental time course (Figure 1B).
 In a pilot experiment a growth curve was taken to determine informative time points for analysis (Figure 1C).
-Time points spanning 3 hrs to 2 weeks where collected and equitably distributed to measure RNA via RNAseq, proteins via LC/MS, lipids via MALDI-TOF MS and ESI MS, and Metabolic Fluxes via U-13C labeled glucose and GC-MS (Figure 1D).
+Time points spanning 3 hrs to 2 weeks where collected and equitably distributed to measure RNA via RNAseq, proteins via LC/MS, lipids via MALDI-TOF MS and ESI MS, and Metabolic Fluxes via U-13C labeled glucose and GC-MS (Figure 1D). <We need to comment on the viability of cells at late times here, or at least somewhere in this sub-section.
+Cells don’t die much in our setup.>